 Karat not allowed to enter Ambedkar University to deliver talk on CAA

-CPI(M) leader Prakash Karat was on Wednesday not allowed to enter Ambedkar University, where he had gone to deliver a talk over the CAA, with the varsity citing the model code of conduct for Delhi elections for denial of permission, according to Left-backed SFI which organised the event.
+CPI(M) leader Prakash Karat was on Wednesday not allowed to enter the Ambedkar University here, where he had gone to deliver a talk on the CAA, with the varsity citing the model code of conduct for Delhi elections for denial of permission, according to Left-backed SFI which organized the event.
 Karat addressed the students while standing outside the varsity gate, which was locked.
-Police personnel were deployed outside the gate.
+Police personnel was deployed outside the gate.

-The Students' Federation Of India (SFI) had sought permission for the talk on the issues of Citizenship Amendment Act (CAA), National Population Register (NPR)and National Register of Citizens (NRC), but were not allowed by the University.
+The Students' Federation Of India (SFI) had sought permission for the talk on the issues arising out of the Citizenship Amendment Act (CAA), National Population Register (NPR) and National Register of Citizens (NRC), but the permission was not given by the University.
 Karat said the university authorities "obviously do not" know the law.

 "They have denied permission for a meeting on CAA on the pretext that there is a model code of conduct in place because of the Delhi elections.
 The MCC is related to the assembly election and election campaign and nothing to do with a seminar inside a university.
-It is ridiculous," he told PTI.
-The university authorities have "suppressed debate and discussion within their campus", he alleged.
+It is ridiculous," he told reporters.
+He alleged that the university authorities have "suppressed" debate and discussion within their campus.

 "Permission was sought yesterday and was denied on this pretext (MCC)," he said, adding that the students did not accept the diktat of the authorities and listened to him through the locked gates.
-There was no immediate reaction from the University.
+In a statement, the university said a few students requested permission to organize a talk on CAA-NRC-NPR on January 22 at the campus.

+The speakers were Prakash Karat (Polit Bureau, CPI-M), Arfa Khanum Sherwani (Senior Journalist, The Wire) and Dr. Priyanka Jha (Faculty, AUD), it said.
+"Due to impending elections of Delhi Legislative Assembly, the Model Code of Conduct is in force.
+Accordingly, the University advised the students to seek permission from District Election Officer (Central) to organise the event wherein political figures were invited," it said.

 According to an SFI functionary, the model code of conduct seemed to be just an excuse.
 "He (Karat) is himself not contesting the Delhi polls and his party is also not in the poll fray," he said.